 Above the Souda Bay, and around 15 km/9.3 mi from Chania lie the ruins of Ancient Aptera one of the most important city-states of Crete during the Minoan period.
-Take water with you, wear good shoes, a hat, sunscreen as this is a large site.
+Take water with you, and wear good shoes, a hat, and sunscreen as this is a large site.

 Right across you will see a small island which is all covered by a Venetian castle built in 1573 and nearby the Itzedin castle built in 1872 by the Ottomans.
 They are both very impressive medieval landmarks that you should not miss if you are in the area.

 17 km south of Chania, in Fournes, you will find a beautiful green oasis, at the foot of the Lefka Ori (Mountains).
 Through a well-tended path, you will get to see a large garden planted with exotic flowers and fruit trees from all over the world, with everything clearly labeled.

 There are shady spots surrounded by Greek herbs such as mint and thyme where you can rest and enjoy a coffee or a meal.
 It is well connected by bus from Chania and you can see more information on the Botanical Park of Crete website.